 This person looked at me with caution and when I handed over my money to pay for my shopping, they took the cash quickly in hope not to catch my condition.

-I am not contagious, I have an allergy to UV rays, yes, I am allergic to the sun!
+I am not contagious, I have an allergy to the sun, yes, I am allergic to the sun!

 I have a condition known as Solar urticaria.

-My condition started when I was 12 years old.
+My condition started as a child.
+When I was 12 years old.
 I was on holiday in the South of France and although I was applying sun cream, I spent a lot of time in the pool and therefore it washed off.
 I remember visiting a doctor in France and him trying to explain it to my mum.

-Since then I have tried to reduce my time in the sun on extra hot days and apply a factor 50 sun cream.
-I went through a gothic stage in my teens which helped!
+Since then I have tried to reduce my time in the sun on and apply factor 50 sun cream.

-Presently I am taking 4 times the recommend dose of an antihistamine (doctors orders) to try and get it under control and I am applying my sun cream.
+When a flare like this takes place I have to take 4 times the recommend dose of an antihistamine (doctors orders) to get it under control.

 What are the symptoms of solar urticaria?